 Ice Music Festival

 Photo: icemusicfestivalnorway.no

 The Ice Music Festival was conceived by the Norwegian percussionist and composer Terje Isungset.
-He started his musical career as a classical jazz musician, but his experience and interest in Scandinavian traditional music led him to pushing the boundaries of conventional music.
-Isungset began to craft his own instruments from various natural materials available in Norway such as arctic birch, slate, granite, sheep bells and even ice.
+Isungset started his musical career as a classical jazz musician, but his experience and interest in Scandinavian traditional music led him to pushing the boundaries of conventional music.
+He began to craft his own instruments from various natural materials available in Norway such as arctic birch, slate, granite, sheep bells and even ice.

 Isungset started to experiment with ice instruments in 1999 at the Lillehammer Winter Festival.
 He was commissioned to perform a concert in a frozen waterfall.
 The work was composed for vocals, trumpet, nature percussion and ice.
 Later that year he was asked to make more ice music for the Ice Hotel in Sweden.
-He came up with the idea of organizing an ice music festival in 2005.
-Isungset organized the first festival with the help of the Director of Tourism for Geilo Pål Medhus, the inaugural edition was held in 2006.

-The Ice Music Festival is a unique musical and artistic project and the only event of its kind in the world.
-At this festival the stage, all scenery and musical instruments are made from ice and snow naturally harvested around Gailo.
-By the way, Gailo was chosen as the festival location for several reasons.
-Firstly, it is a popular ski resort with good infrastructure.
-Secondly, it is located halfway between Norway’s largest cities, Oslo and Bergen.
-Thirdly, it is Isungset’s home town.
+The Ice Music Festival is a unique musical and artistic project, as well as the only event of its kind in the world.
+At this festival the stage, all scenery and musical instruments are made from naturally harvested ice and snow.

+Ice Music Festival